2.1.5 |

 of exclusivism is literally the immediate object of exclusion or

-exclusivity.
-We will not subdivide the exemplary operations of
+We are not going to subdivide the exemplary operations of exclusivism any

-exclusivism any further, but there is one affirmative operation
+further, but there is one affirmative operation which deserves some

-part of reality (while its existence is at least as plausible as
+regarding it as part of reality (while its existence is at least as

-that of qualities or classes which are taken to exist).
-Typical
+plausible as that of qualities or classes which are taken to exist).

 that everything is material or that everything is nonmaterial,